 where:

-Each period may be a year, a month, a week, etc. The terms in the formula must be consistent with each other; for example, if it is measured in months, then r must be a monthly rate of interest.
+The time period may be a year, a month, a week, etc. The rate and time period used in the future value formula must be consistent: for example, if time (t) is measured in months, then the rate (r) must be a monthly rate.

 As an example, suppose that a sum of $1,000 is invested for four years at an annual rate of interest of 3%.
 What is the future value of this sum?
 In this case, t = 4, r = 3% and PV = $1,000.